1jour1vin

 Wine rated (2023 guide) 96/100

-The perfect sweetness of the 2019, with its expansive, well-balanced volume, seduces us beyond its well-preserved fruit to its beautiful length.
-Fresh and well-balanced, the wine remains a classic, presenting the archetypal aristocratic and distinguished Saint-Emilion, without ostentatious signs.
+The perfect sweetness of the 2019 vintage, with its expansive and balanced volume, seduces us beyond its preserved fruit with a beautiful finish.
+Fresh and perfectly structured, the wine remains classically classic, presenting the archetype of an aristocratic and distinguished Saint-Émilion, without any ostentatiousness.

 Jancis Robinson